What to Take

 - » A tube repair kit and sleeve/pad for possible splits in a tyre.

 - » A small roll of cloth tape can be used to repair just about anything.

 - » Also in my toolkit is the next best thing, a lightweight tool for removing the rear cassette in case of a broken spoke.

 This is my basic kit and it all fits in a large pouch (available from cycle shops) fitted underneath the rear of the seat.

-Some cyclists carry spare spokes (in the tube below the seat post in the frame) and tools for chain adjustment and repair etc. Some also carry a spare tyre (sometimes wrapped around the front hub inside the spokes).
-It is all a matter of weighing weight against the possibility of break-down in far places.
+Some cyclists carry spare spokes (in the tube below the seat post in the frame) and tools for chain adjustment and repair etc. Some also carry a spare tyre (sometimes wrapped around the front hub inside the spokes, sometimes folded up under the seat).
+It is all a matter of balancing light weight against the possibility of break-down in far flung places.

 Water and Water Bottles

 You might want to have your bike fitted with a set of extra lugs so you can carry three water bottles or, if you wish, you might want to carry your fuel bottle on your bike frame instead of in the pannier.
 Drink plenty of water and save your kidneys.